larspontoppidan/notesntodos/README.md

 WantedBy=multi-user.target
 ```

-Check that starting, stopping and status for the service works without errors:
+Check that starting, stopping and status for the service work without errors:

 ```text
 sudo service notesntodos start